SteelCompendium/data-md-dse/Bestiary/Fossil Cryptic.md

     \ form.
 Any enemy who enters the aura for the first time in a round or starts\
     \ their turn there takes 5 damage."
 - "name": "Seismic Step"
-  "effect": "The cryptic ignores difficult terrain.
+  "effect": "The cryptic ignores [[Difficult Terrain|difficult terrain]].
 Additionally, they have line of\
     \ effect to concealed creatures touching the ground."
 "abilities":
 - "name": "Sand Slam"